kohinrichs/NPRDashboard/README.md

 ---

-**_The Pledge Drive Dashboard_** is an app developed to help track pledge drive gifts and provide a couple quick visual representations of the data.
+**_The Pledge Drive Dashboard_** is an app developed to help track pledge drive gifts and provide a couple quick visual representations of pledge drive specific data.

 ## User Story
 Nashville’s local NPR station - WPLN - wants a better way to track and visualize data from their pledge drives.
 The team has an overall monetary goal, but they’re also trying to hone in on a few metrics that they think could be beneficial to track for future pledge drives and to use when following up with donors.